lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 We achieve this by advancing logical time using worst-case execution times (WCETs).
 Furthermore, we propose an enhanced LET advancement mechanism that distinguishes between successful and failed segments.
 ## Key Features
-### Checkpoint-Based Retry
+### Checkpoint-Based Reexecution
 - Each task is split into multiple segments and saves a checkpoint while execution.
-- When the execution fails, it resumes from the last failed segment (checkpoint) on retry.
+- When the execution fails, it resumes from the last failed segment (checkpoint) on reexecution.

 ### Logical Execution Time (LET) Advancement
 - Advances logical time by the **wcet_s** for successful segments.
 - If a segment fails, LET is advanced by the **wcet_f** of the failed segment.

 ### Proactive Task Instance Abortion
-- Before retrying a failed segment, the system predicts whether the task can finish within its deadline, based on the logical time.
+- Before re-executing a failed segment, the system predicts whether the task can finish within its deadline, based on the logical time.
 - If the prediction exceeds the deadline, the task is dropped.

 ## Examples